 The most frustrating part of an industrial or manufacturing project is by far planning.
 The machines and the spaces they go into are so large that it’s difficult for the human mind to visualize them correctly.
 Drawing everything on a piece of paper helps, but it’s not exactly precise, and it still doesn’t really help you figure out if the machines you’re drawing will operate correctly in that configuration.
 CAD drawings fix a lot of these issues, but they take weeks and sometimes months to produce, and they’re not interactive, if you need to make a change, you have to wait another week or more.

-What if you had software as simple as the popular video game The Sims, allowing you to drag and drop machines, connect them with conveyor belts, move them around, look at each machine and even look at them in action?
+What if you had software as simple as the popular video game The Sims, allowing you to drag and drop machines, connect them with conveyors, move them around, look at each machine and even look at them in action?
 This was the tall order we gave ourselves when we started designing Liveline, our production line configurator designed in collaboration with Premier Tech Digital.
 We achieved all that and a lot more.

 Inspired by video games